Skip to content

 RONDB-199: Ensured that pid file contains PID of data node, not of angel#

-The data node uses two processes, an angel process which is the first process started, the angel is daemonized after which it is forked into another process which is the real data node process.
+The data node uses two processes - one is an angel process which is the first process started.
+This process is daemonized after which it is forked into another process which is the real data node process.

 When interacting with environments like systemd it is easier to handle this if the pid file contains the pid file of the real data node process.